pyapp-kit/psygnal/docs/guides/dataclasses.md

 The [`@evented`][psygnal.evented] decorator can be added to any dataclass-like class.
 Under the hood, this just adds the `SignalGroupDescriptor` as a class attribute for you (named "events" by default), as shown above.
-Prefer the class attribute pattern to the decorator when in doubt, as it is more explicit and leads to better type checking.
+Prefer the class attribute pattern (`events = SignalGroupDescriptor()`) to the decorator when in doubt, as it is more explicit and leads to better type checking.

 !!! example